FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/Angle_Selection/README.md

 **Distal Edge Identification:**
 <br>To identify the tumour’s distal edge for various angle combinations, we employ a binary search approach.
 The algorithm uses the estimated step distance, derived from beam geometry, and the tumour’s spatial coordinates to search in the opposite direction of the step distance.
-The binary search continues until non-tumor tissue is encountered or a predetermined threshold is reached at the tumour boundary.
+The binary search continues until non-tumour tissue is encountered or a predetermined threshold is reached at the tumour boundary.
 Successful execution of the binary search results in an array containing the distal edge coordinates of the tumour.

 **Generating Beam Rays**
 <img align="right" width="300" height="250"  src="../Images/Angle_Selection/p104_Beam_Visualisation.png">